salimno1/fictive-mini-frontend-challenge/README.md

 ![Demonstration](demo.gif)

-Submit by either forking this repository to your GitHub profile and sending us the link when finished, or if you don't use GitHub just email me the App.js file.
+Best way to submit is to zip your code and send it to us by email.
+You can also fork this repository to your GitHub profile and send us the link (but be aware that other people may be able to read your forked code).

 ## What we look for